thedeadparrot/ficbot/README.md

 Tests
 -----

 I need to write more of them, but they are a thing that exists!
 You can view them in the `tests/` directory.

+1. Make sure to grab the test dependencies with `make install_test_dependencies`
-You can run them with `make run_tests`.
+2. Run them with `make run_tests`.